ljzolw/ljzolw.github.io/_posts/2016-12-04-business-shift.md

     3. why it is worth it to explain your business to programmers instead of giving them tasks
     4. why everything slows down with time and gets more expensive

-Anyway, for TL;DR feel free to jump to conclusions.
-In case you disagree with reasoning, you can always read the post ;-).

 ### Creation of the world

 ##### The domain